2. I BREED FOR HEALTH AND PERSONALITY

 4. I TAKE MAKING AND HOMING KITTENS VERY SERIOUSLY

-To do something to improve the health of the breed, I have to create cats, and some I keep for my breeding program, and some I place in homes.
-I can only keep so many cats around so most of my kittens go to homes.
+To do something to improve the health of the breed, I have to create cats.
+Some I keep for my breeding program and some I place in homes.
 But, I take putting kittens into homes very seriously.
 I let them come into the world, and, I have to make sure they end up with a good life.
 This will make me sound like a total cat dork, but each of these kittens is a special little creature, and I need to make sure they a go to a good home.
 So, I am picky.
 I do ask questions.
 I listen.
 If I like what I hear, great.
 If I don't like what I hear, end of story.
 Because I do not want the bad karma associated with knowingly putting a cat into a bad home.

 My new favorite is people who send kitten requests with no punctuation or sentence structure.
 "Got kittens how much".
 Hey, if you don't have time to punctuate, you don't have time to have a pet.
 If you don't have time to write a complete sentence, you probably should stick to goldfish.

-I live in reality and I know people are not adopting a child, but, its still a responsibility.
+I live in reality and I know people are not adopting a child, but, I am still responsible for making sure the kitten ends up with a good life.
 So, please don't be offended if I ask pointed questions.